cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 ### Basic Address

-We start with defining a hash base algorithm for generating addresses.
+We start with defining a base hash algorithm for generating addresses.
 Notably, it's used for accounts represented by a single key pair.
-For each public key schema we have to have an associated `typ` string, which we are discussing in a section below. `hash` is a cryptographic hash function defined in the previous section.
+For each public key schema we have to have an associated `typ` string, which we discuss in a section below. `hash` is the cryptographic hash function defined in the previous section.

 ```go
 const A_LEN = 32